jlikens/tye-series/tye-talk-05-tye-ahoy/README.md

-# tye-talk-2020-05-tye-ahoy
+# Tye To The Rescue!
 If you made it this far: CONGRATULATIONS!!
 We're finally going to do something with Tye!
 If you will recall, we left off in our [previous example](../tye-talk-2020-04-intertwined) with several co-dependent applications: a front-end web app and three microservices.
 We made the choice to tie a bunch of these together to illustrate how easy it is for microservice development to become difficult when it comes to your local dev environment.

 ## Moving from "4 to 5"
 I see a lot of "samples" that don't really explain how to get from point A to point B, which is... annoying.
 I hope to not make that same omission here.
 In order to get Tye up and running with [the previous example](../tye-talk-2020-04-intertwined), here's what you need to do.

 ### Initializing Tye
-1. Download the source for [the previous example](../tye-talk-2020-04-intertwined) (hereafter referred to as The Source)
+1. Download the source for [the previous example](../tye-talk-04-intertwined) (hereafter referred to as The Source)
 1. Install [Tye](https://github.com/dotnet/tye/blob/master/docs/getting_started.md)
 1. Open a developer command prompt and navigate to The Source **OR**
 1. Run `tye init`, which will create a `tye.yaml` file in the root